M0kcry/Notes-THM/Complete-Beginner-Path/Web Hacking Fundamentals/OWASP-TOP-10.md

 - Not using HTTP security headers, or revealing too much detail in the Server: HTTP header
 - This vulnerability can often lead to more vulnerabilities, such as default credentials giving you access to sensitive data, XXE or command injection on admin pages.

+## Default Password

+Specifically, this VM focusses on default passwords.
+These are a specific example of a security misconfiguration.
+You could, and should, change any default passwords but people often don't.

+It's particularly common in embedded and Internet of Things devices, and much of the time the owners don't change these passwords.

+It's easy to imagine the risk of default credentials from an attacker's point of view.
+Being able to gain access to admin dashboards, services designed for system administrators or manufacturers, or even network infrastructure could be incredibly useful in attacking a business.
+From data exposure to easy RCE, the effects of default credentials can be severe.